yejinxin/yejinxin.github.io/_posts/2017-04-20-ansible-playbook-retry-a-task-until-success.md

 tags: [ansible]
 ---

 When writing ansible playbook, there is a scene when a task should be delayed for seconds to run.
 But you do not know how long it should be.
-In this case, we want to delay this task for seconds, and retry it for times.
+In this case, we want to delay this task for seconds, and retry it for several times.

 Here is an example to archive that.